RECLAIMING IMPORT VAT IN ITALY

 The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the Italian Customs Authorities.

 B. How import duty and taxes are charged in Italy ?

 When sending a Delivered Duty Paid (DDP) shipment to Italy, an overseas company handles the shipment to a forwarding agent like FedEx, DHL or UPS, to name but a few.
-The latter arranges customs clearance in Italy in the name and on the behalf of the shipper.
+The latter arranges customs clearance in Italy in the name and on behalf of the shipper.

 C. Can my company reclaim import VAT for DDP shipment to Italy ?

 YES!
 But under the 13th Directive VAT refund procedure, this possibility is only for companies established in some non-EU countries.
 When the implementation of the 8th or 13th Directive VAT reclaim scheme is not possible, the foreign company can still reclaim Italian VAT if registered for VAT purposes in Italy either directly or by appointing a fiscal representative under the provisions of article 35, DPR 633/72.